pixeltrix/steering/README.md

 ### 1.1.1

 * Added 'registerPartial' option to 'compile_to_file' method, which adds JS code to register Handlebars template as partial too. *Daniel Demmel*
+* 'render' method now takes 'extra' argument which is passed on to 'context_for'.
+This can be used to pass precompiled partials or helpers to the ExecJS context. *Daniel Demmel*

 ### 1.1.0